-- 1 Unless the law provides otherwise, the provisions of the new law on time limits for prosecution and the execution of sentences and measures, if they are less strict, also apply to offenders who have committed offences or been convicted before this Code comes into force. - 2 The periods of time that have elapsed before the new law comes into force are taken into account.
+- 1 Unless the law provides otherwise, the provisions of the new statute of limitations for prosecution and the execution of sentences and measures, if they are less strict, also apply to offenders who have committed offences or been convicted before this Code comes into force. - 2 The periods of time that have elapsed before the new law comes into force are taken into account.